Methods and formulas for Single Exponential Smoothing

 Single exponential smoothing

-The smoothed (predicted) values are obtained in one of two ways: with an optimal weight generated by Minitab or a weight that you specify.
+The smoothed values are obtained in one of two ways: with an optimal weight generated by Minitab or a weight that you specify.

 Optimal ARIMA weight

-1. Minitab fits with an ARIMA (0,1,1) model and stores the fits.
+1. Minitab fits with an ARIMA (0,1,1) model with no constant and stores the fits.

-• initial smoothed value = [smoothed in period two – α (data in period 1)] / (1 – α)
+• initial fitted value = [the first smoothed value – α (first data value)] / (1 – α)

 Notation